HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/configuration/IntegrateLDAP.md

 Task 13 - Consider other requirements, beyond the scope of this guide
 Resources

-The attached HCL Digital Experience v8.5 and LDAP Integration Guide.pdf contains the complete contents of this guide.
+The attached HCL Digital Experience v8.5 and [LDAP Integration Guide](./files/HCL%20Portal%20v8.5%20and%20LDAP%20Integration%20Guide.pdf) contains the complete contents of this guide.

 ## Instructions

+The following PDF documents are available:

 [HCL Portal v8.5 and LDAP Integration Guide](./files/HCL%20Portal%20v8.5%20and%20LDAP%20Integration%20Guide.pdf)